Culture of London: Libraries

 The British Library, located on Euston Road in St Pancras is the largest library in the world.
 It is the national library of the United Kingdom and is a legal deposit library.
 There are many local public libraries across London, with each borough having its own library system, joined through the London Libraries network.
 Some notable local libraries include Kensington Central Library and the Barbican Library.
 There are also private subscription libraries, including the London Library.

 There are many research libraries in London, including the Wellcome Library and Dana Centre.
-There are also many university libraries, including the British Library of Political and Economic Science at LSE, the Central Library at Imperial, the Maughan Library at King's, and the Senate House Libraries at the University of London.
+There are also many university libraries, including the British Library of Political and Economic Science at the London School of Economics (LSE), the Abdus Salam Library at Imperial College, the Maughan Library at King's College, and the Senate House Libraries at the University of London.
 Many learned institutions host a library such as the Inner Temple Library, and the Houses of Parliament contains the House of Commons Library and the House of Lords Library.

 Night-life

 Apart from the pubs and clubs, there are many music venues.
-Among the best known are Shepherd's Bush Empire, Brixton Academy, Hammersmith Apollo, Wembley Arena, The Marquee, The UCL Bloomsbury, the Royal Albert Hall and the London Astoria, which has now closed.
+Among the best known are Shepherd's Bush Empire, Brixton Academy, Hammersmith Apollo, Wembley Arena, the Marquee Club, The UCL Bloomsbury, the Royal Albert Hall and the London Astoria, which has now closed.
 Between 2007 and 2015, London lost 35% of its grassroots music venues, threatening the city's role as an incubator of new musical talent.
 London is home to many clubs such as the Ministry of Sound.

-London also has a thriving LGBT community with a high number of venues catering to gays and lesbians, such as G-A-Y, The Black Cap, The Coleherne and Heaven.
+London also has a thriving LGBT community with a high number of venues catering to gays and lesbians, such as G-A-Y, The Black Cap, the Coleherne and Heaven.
 However, London lost 58% of its LGBTQ+ night time venues between 2006 and 2017.
-Spaces catering to BAME LGBTQ+ people have been disproportionately vulnerable to closure.
+Spaces catering to black and minority ethnic (BAME) LGBTQ+ people have been disproportionately vulnerable to closure.

-Comedy is widely popular with the capital having around 100 venues showing 'Alternative Comedy.'
+Comedy is widely popular with the capital having around 100 venues showing alternative comedy.
 London is also home to The Comedy Store one of the longest running comedy venues in the world.

 Sport

 London is the home of many professional sport teams and has hosted various international sporting events, including the Summer Olympics in 1908, 1948, and 2012.
-Football is very popular and London is home to Wembley Stadium as well as club stadiums such as the Emirates Stadium, Stamford Bridge and Tottenham Hotspur Stadium.
+Football is very popular and London is home to Wembley Stadium as well as club stadiums such as the Emirates Stadium, Stamford Bridge, the Olympic Stadium, and Tottenham Hotspur Stadium.
 Cricket grounds such as Lord's and The Oval are in London and rugby league and rugby union are popular team sports in the city.
-The Boat Race and The Wimbledon Championships, among the most famous contests in rowing and tennis, respectively, occur in London.
-The Olympic Stadium hosts athletics events.
+The Boat Race and the Wimbledon Championships, among the most famous contests in rowing and tennis, respectively, occur in London.
+The Olympic Stadium also hosts athletics events.